mrlinnth/hi-tasks/README.md

 - Check if service worker registered (Console > Application > Service Workers)
 - Clear cache and reload
 - Verify IndexedDB is enabled in browser

+**Need to see new changes or reset the app?**
+- Click the **settings gear (⚙)** in the top-right corner
+- Scroll down to "Clear All Data" section
+- Click **"Clear Cache & Data"** button
+- This will:
+  - Delete all tasks from local storage
+  - Clear the sync queue
+  - Remove API token and all settings
+  - Delete service worker cache
+  - Unregister the service worker
+  - Reload the page with a fresh state

 ## Color Scheme